TranslucentTB/TranslucentTB/Readme.md

 On build 14986, Windows Defender's real time protection sometimes seems to cause Explorer to freeze.
 There are two work-arounds: temporarily disable Defender when starting it, or start it via the command line.
 I do not know if this is fixed in build 15002.

+Dynamic windows (dynamic-ws) on occaison has an issue with UWP Windows.
+To fix this problem, try ending the ApplicationFrameHost process (this will close open UWP programs!), and restart TranslucentTB.
+We are working on a solution to this.
+The alternative to this is to uncomment the ApplicationFrameHost line in the blacklist, but this will cause dynamic-ws to fail on UWP windows.

 ### License